core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'instance-identifier' Type

-This specification supports two approaches for encoding an instance-identifier, one based on SIDs as defined in {{-core-sid}} and one based on names as defined in {{I-D.ietf-netmod-yang-json}} section 6.13.
+This specification supports two approaches for encoding an instance-identifier, one based on SIDs as defined in {{-core-sid}} and one based on names as defined in {{RFC7951}} section 6.13.

 ### SIDs as instance-identifier {#instance-identifier-with-sid}

 SIDs uniquely identify a data node.
-For a single instance data node, the SID is sufficient to identify this instance.
-For a multi-instance data node, a SID is combined with the list key(s) to identify each instance of this data node within the YANG list(s).
+In the case of a single instance data node, a data node defined at the root of a YANG module or submodule or data nodes defined within a container, the SID is sufficient to identify this instance.

+In the case of a data node member of a YANG list, a SID is combined with the list key(s) to identify each instance within the YANG list(s).

 Single instance data nodes MUST be encoded using a CBOR unsigned integer data item (major type 0) and set to the targeted data node SID.

-Multi-instances data nodes MUST be encoded using a CBOR array data item (major type 4) containing the following entries:
+Data nodes member of a YANG list MUST be encoded using a CBOR array data item (major type 4) containing the following entries:

 *	The first entry MUST be encoded as a CBOR unsigned integer data item (major type 0) and set to the targeted data node SID.